My mother, not believing that anyone would ever want to marry her, had two choices as a young girl.

 My complaint is just that there are so many many many women in the non-dream boat–women holding the bag, women raising the kids, women holding the bag and raising the kids.
 There are so many women, who have so few choices in how they make their living, only knowing that they better hurry up and get busy at it.

 Of course, there are men in this situation too.
 Many obstacles in life are not gender-based.
 Yet the fact remains that in the U.S. and the world, the majority of those living in poverty are women and children.
 (The non-dream boat isn’t exactly a life boat, even if one feels stuck in it for life.)
-This is not because of women’s liberation–women have not “empowered” themselves into lives in poverty–(the women’s liberation movement did not begin in a context in which women had control over the economic and personal lives)–this is because of all kinds of worldwide economic and societal factors.
+This is not because of women’s liberation–women have not “empowered” themselves into lives in poverty–( women’s liberation did not begin in a context in which women had control over their economic and personal lives)–rather, it is because of all kinds of worldwide economic and societal factors.

 I am convinced, based on her lifelong career, that Hillary Clinton cares for these women.
 I am not saying that she gives preference to women and their work and dreams over the work and dreams of men.
 But she understands the special challenges that women face based upon our history and the reality of our present, and she understands that in much of the greater world, especially, helping women to some share of economic power must be a priority.